- Our Story

 Whether you are an individual practitioner seeking one-on-one professional coaching or a multi-disciplinary team looking for an opportunity to strengthen the lines of communication, we will work with you to create a customized, facilitated equine experiential learning program best suited to your needs.

-Building on the founding principles of Medicine and Horsemanship, our intent is to help health care practitioners develop an awareness of the subtleties of self-presentation and communication necessary for today’s provider-patient relationships and other professional interactions.
+Building on the founding principles of Medicine and Horsemanship, our intent is to help health care practitioners develop an awareness of the subtleties of self-presentation and communication necessary for today’s health system transformation, provider-patient relationships and other professional interactions.

 “It is very hard to articulate how amazing this weekend has been.
 This has taught me an incredible amount both professionally and personally.
 This program will change how I look at each patient and challenge at work.”